-According to Ohio law, a plaintiff must be a resident of the state for at least six (6) months before they can legally file for divorce.
+According to Ohio law, a plaintiff must be a state resident for at least six (6) months before legally filing for divorce.
 Additionally, a person must file for divorce in the correct county.
 A Canton family law attorney can help you understand whether you meet the residency requirements for divorce.

 A person may file for divorce on the following grounds: